Elgenzay/kavacoast/README.md

 If you're setting up on a server and want it to stay running, continue reading.

 ## Create systemd services

+This section assumes a project directory at `/kava.elg.gg/`.

 Create `/etc/systemd/system/kava_web.service`:
 ```
 [Unit]